suzan-jamesono6og/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth

 This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity and potentially introduce bugs.
 It's often better to write clean, simple code first and optimize only when profiling identifies performance bottlenecks.

+# 2023-12-09
+- "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that optimizing code before it's necessary can lead to overly complex and difficult-to-maintain code.
+It's important to focus on writing clear, readable code first, and only optimize when profiling has identified performance bottlenecks.